 Layoffs followed, including reductions at the Times and the Richmond Times-Dispatch and the Press, which lost its Sports Editor and a newsroom assistant.

 Some of my friends who are home without jobs worked for Lee papers.
-Others worked for Gannett, which merged with with Gatehouse Media to form the larges block of newspapers in the country.
+Others worked for Gannett, which merged with Gatehouse Media to form the larges block of newspapers in the country.

 Others were with McClatchy Co. papers, the second-largest newspaper group in the U.S., which filed for bankruptcy and started reducing print pages and editions.

-The Tampa Bay Times, Florida’s largest newspaper, laid off 11 journalsts — two of them friends of Amy and myself — and announced that it would only print on Wednesdays and Sundays for the duration of the pandemic.
+The Tampa Bay Times, Florida’s largest newspaper, laid off 11 journalists — two of them friends of Amy and myself — and announced that it would only print on Wednesdays and Sundays for the duration of the pandemic.

 Another worked for the Cleveland Plain Dealer but her job was one of 22 eliminated.
 The paper has outsourced layout editors and designers.

 The Brookings Institute says the loss of newspapers has created “news deserts” in America.
 Some 57 percent of counties have confirmed coronavirus infections but have no daily newspapers to report on the problem.

 Elizabeth Green, former education reporter for the now-defunct New York Sun, says too many newspapers are “largely mismanaged.”
 After her paper folded, she co-founded the American Journalism Project, which is working to create a nationwide network of local news outlets.

 “We need to keep the values, keep the people, keep the lessons learned — and get rid of the shareholders and get a better business model,” she told New York Times media reporter Ben Smith.